 - Following on from this, speak to someone.
 A complaint (especially if potentially serious) will leave you shocked.
 Try not to be alone.
 A problem shared really is a problem halved, and at the very least will help add balance to the complaint as well as practical help in how do deal with it.
 Talking allows for perspective.

-- At the earliest opportunity, contact your Medical Defence Organisation (even if the complaint is trivial), talk to colleagues, family, practice manager, support group, the practitioner health service, BMA doctors support service and/or local medical committee representative (if you are a GP) and your bank for financial advice.
+- At the earliest opportunity, contact your Medical Defence Organisation (even if the complaint is trivial), talk to colleagues, family, practice manager, support group, the NHS Practitioner Health service, BMA Doctors Support Service and/or local medical committee representative (if you are a GP) and your bank for financial advice.
 Do not suffer in silence.

 - Finally, try not to take the complaint personally.
 A complaint does not mean you are a bad doctor.
 It does not negate all the good work you have done in your life.
 It does not make you a bad person.
-Remember, each one of us at some point in our career has had at least one complaint, and some of us many more.
-This is more about the system we are working in rather than any personal failing on the individual.
+Most doctors at some point, in their careers, had at least one complaint and some have had many more.
+This is more about the system we are working in, rather than any personal failing on the individual.

 Second Victim Support

-Second Victim Support click here recognises the impact that involvement in a patient safety incident or complaint.
-A healthcare professional who experiences significant personal or professional impact as a result of a patient safety incident can be referred to as a second victim.
-This web-based resource helps those (and their peers/managers) who have experience of being involved in such incidents identify the types of support they may need, and sets out to signpost them towards that help.
+Second Victim Support recognises the impact that involvement in a patient safety incident or complaint.
+A healthcare professional who experiences significant personal or professional impact as a result of a patient safety incident or complaint can have.
+This web-based resource helps those (and their peers/managers) who have experience of being involved in such incidents identify the types of support they may need and sets out to signpost them towards that help.